enze-chen/enze-chen.github.io/advising.markdown

 If I don't receive an email from you beforehand about our meeting, please put in the event description a brief message explaining what you want to talk about.
 See you soon!

+Needless to say, if you don't have access to or can't find my calendar, just email me or drop by to meet.

 ### But like, what do I say?